 A term is a period of eight (8) weeks (56 days) in which a student must complete all courses in which he/she has enrolled.
-A student may immediately enroll in his/her next term if final grades are posted, even if the full eight (8) weeks (56 days) allotted per term have not expired.
+As a student of Grantham University, you have access to Blackboard, Grantham University's learning management system (LMS).
+Through this LMS you can access your courses 24/7 during the 56-day term.